sfu-ireceptor/turnkey-service/README.md

 The iReceptor-Repository does not handle SSL certificates directly, and is currently configured to run HTTP internally on port 8080.
 It must be deployed behind a reverse proxy in order to allow SSL connections.

+We don't (yet) tell you how to do this (here).
+For now, please consult with your local system administrator or suitable documentation about your web server platform of choice (e.g. Apache, NGINX, etc).

 **Dockerized instances (ir-dev, ir-staging, production)**